-George Eldon Ladd taught this to John Wimber.
-John Wimber then sewed it into the fabric of Vineyard.
+George Eldon Ladd taught this to John Wimber, who then sewed it into the fabric of the Vineyard fellowships.
 And Vineyard planted it in my theological DNA!

 Through the years there is a question I have asked of hundreds of people – from agnostics to pagans, from believers to atheists.
-When I ask “Have you ever experienced anything in your life that, looking back, you think might have been God?” it doesn’t matter who I ask, the answer is always YES!
+“Have you ever experienced anything in your life that, looking back, you think might have been God?”
+It doesn’t matter who I ask, the answer is always “YES!”
 Everyone has a story – even the person who two sentences before was an atheist!

 - Apostle Peter meets Cornelius – an Italian already known by God, already in conversation with God.

 - Aspostle Paul meets Lydia in Philippi – a person already gathering others to pray together

 - Deacon Phil meets the Ethiopian Chancellor reading the book of Isaiah on the Azotus Road

 - Priscilla and Aquilla meet Apollos in Ephesus – a man who was already touring with lectures on Jesus, even though he didn’t fully know the Gospel.